Khan/perseus/packages/perseus-linter/src/README.md

-# gorgon
+# perseus-linter

-Gorgon is the linter engine for Perseus.
-It is implemented by the following files:
+The linter is implemented by the following files:

 tree-transformer.js: